jordankeiller/AC31007-Coursework-Team-2/Sprint 2/Sprint_Backlog/README.md

-# Sprint 1 Backlog
+# Sprint 2 Backlog

-Your Sprint 1 backlog should be put into this folder.
+All Sprint 2 backlog items are in this folder.